-March is Save Your Vision Month, which makes it a great time to take a closer look at a few of the biggest reasons to make sure an eye exam makes it into our schedules every year.
+March is Save Your Vision Month, which makes it a great time to take a closer look at a few of the biggest reasons to make sure an eye exam makes it into our schedules at least every other year.

 Look Sharp with Up-To-Date Prescriptions

 Is the text on that billboard getting harder to read?
 Have you found yourself squinting more and more?
 You’re probably overdue for a new glasses or contact lens prescription, so what are you waiting for?
 Schedule your next eye exam and rediscover the sharp detail you’ve been missing in your daily life.